When Can A Baby Go In A Baby Swing

 2. All have the adjustable speed to accommodate babies’ choice.
 You can set the swing to a fast or slow pace to rock your baby.
 It all depends on the situation.

 4. The first battery-operated electric baby swing was made to entertain the baby.
-Harold Kosoff, the inventor worked on his inventions while his son was playing with it.
+Harold Kosoff, the inventor worked on his inventions while his son was playing with them.

 PERFECT TIME YOUR BABY CAN GO IN A BABY SWING